How We Do It

 Connection

 Above all things, we believe in a person centered approach.
-Each of our residents has specific needs, so our primary objective is to form a meaningful relationship with each of them from day one.
-Once we have a better understanding of who they are and who they hope to be, we can be of maximum service to their recovery process.
+To respect everyone's specific needs, our primary goal is to form a meaningful relationship with each of our residents from day one.
+After we have an understanding of who they are and who they would like to become, we can support them in building a recovery plan that works for them.
 Individual recovery coaching, daily mindfulness practices and monthly nature excursions are just a few of the ways we build relationships with our residents, and create opportunities for them to make the most important connection - the one with themselves.

 Comfort

-The first thing most folks ask about our organization is what we provide.
+The first thing most ask about our organization is, "What services do you offer?"
 While we are proud of our scheduled offerings, the most important service we have is the home itself.
-At the end of addiction, most individuals resonate more with feelings of uselessness than self-worth.
-We believe having a home our residents are proud to live in is among the most important things we can provide.
-Full sized memory foam mattresses, bamboo sheets, and a grind-to-order espresso machine are just a few of the small efforts we've made to make our up-scale residence as cozy as possible.
+At the end of addiction, we've found that most individuals resonate more with feelings of uselessness than self-worth.
+We believe having a home our residents are proud to live in is one of the most important things we can provide.
+Just in case our sprawling abode with 6 bedrooms, 5 & 1/2 baths, a rooftop deck and home garden wasn't enough, we also chose to feature full-sized memory foam mattresses, bamboo sheets, a grind-to-order espresso machine.
+These are just a few of the small efforts we've made to make our up-scale residence as cozy as possible.